top of page

 1. You Divide (÷) the volume of air (BAR per min) the diver uses when the diver goes UP (Shallower)

-2. You Multiply (×) the volume of air (Bar per min) the diver uses when the diver does Down (Deeper)
+2. You Multiply (×) the volume of air (Bar per min) the diver uses when the diver goes Down (Deeper)

-4. Volume of air used at the surface is referred to as Surface Air Consumption or SAC
+4. The volume of air used at the surface is referred to as Surface Air Consumption or SAC

 Depth